Manual Therapy in Bethesda MD & Mclean VA

 Craniosacral Therapy is a gentle manual therapy developed by osteopath, Dr. John Upledger.
 According to the Upledger Institute, CST is a “gentle, hands-on method of evaluating and enhancing the functioning of a physiological body system called the craniosacral system – comprised of the membranes and cerebrospinal fluid that surround and protect the brain and spinal cord.”
 Practitioners use a very light touch to release restrictions in a person’s craniosacral rhythm helping to calm and restore natural function of one’s autonomic nervous system and decrease pain and dysfunction.

-Visceral Manipulation is an osteopathic technique this has been developed and refined by a French Osteopath, Jean Pierre Barral, PT, DO.
+Visceral Manipulation is an osteopathic technique that has been developed and refined by a French Osteopath, Jean Pierre Barral, PT, DO.
 According to the Barral Institute, visceral manipulation is, “based on the specific placement of soft manual forces to encourage the normal mobility, tone and motion of the viscera and their connective tissues.
 These gentle manipulations can potentially improve the functioning of individual organs, the systems the organs function within, and the structural integrity of the entire body.”